KevinFocke/Photo_Mosaic/README.md

 # Photo_Mosaic

 Converts an image into a beautiful RGB photomosaic.

-Example use case:
+Example use cases:
+- Make a portrait composed of life moments
+- Create a mosaic of your community members

-- Solving the perennial debate: Are tomatoes fruits or vegetables?
+- Solve the perennial debate: Are tomatoes fruits or vegetables?

 ![tomatoes_are_fruits](https://user-images.githubusercontent.com/19843342/159955932-ea7d4854-1b9e-4303-a9d8-ae1577fafed3.jpg)